davidbrochart/flow_acc_3s/README.md

   pixels that flow into neighbors.
 This pass can be parallelized and is the most time consuming.
 - second, we take those overflowing pixels and make them flow again.
-Note that this pass is not parallelized, but it's quite fast anyway because pixels only flow from the boundaries of the tiles (the inside of the tiles doesn't have to be processed again).
+Note that this pass is not parallelized (except for the file compression), but it's quite fast anyway because pixels only flow from the boundaries of the tiles (the inside of the tiles doesn't have to be processed again).

 If you want to run the Cython version (which is slightly faster), you first need to compile it: